-- (a) In residential developments, a buffer strip at least 25 feet in depth shall be provided adjacent to the railroad right-of-way, arterial, or expressway and shall be designated on the plat: "This strip is reserved for screening.
+- (a) In residential developments, a buffer strip at least 25 feet in depth, in addition to the normal depth of the lot required, shall be provided adjacent to the railroad right-of-way, arterial, or expressway and shall be designated on the plat: "This strip is reserved for screening.
 The placement of structures hereon is prohibited." - 1.
 For subdivisions with lots less than 30,000 SF, the buffer strip shall be placed in a common area. - 2.
-For subdivisions with lots greater than 30,000 SF, the lot depth or width along the railroad, arterial, or expressway shall be increased by 25 feet; - (b) In areas proposed for non-residential development, the nearest street extending parallel or approximately parallel to the railroad shall, wherever practical, be at a sufficient distance therefrom to ensure suitable depth for non-residential development sites; - (c) Streets parallel to the railroad when intersecting a street which crosses the railroad at grade shall, to the extent practical, be at a distance of at least 150 feet from the railroad right-of-way.
+For subdivisions with lots greater than 30,000 SF, the lot depth or width along the railroad, arterial, or expressway shall be increased by 25 feet; - (b) In areas proposed for non-residential development business, commercial, or industrial uses, the nearest street extending parallel or approximately parallel to the railroad shall, wherever practical, be at a sufficient distance therefrom to ensure suitable depth for non-residential development commercial or industrial sites;

+(c) Streets parallel to the railroad when intersecting a street which crosses the railroad at grade shall, to the extent practical, be at a distance of at least 150 feet from the railroad right-of-way.
 Such distance shall be determined with due consideration of the minimum distance required for future separation of grades by means of appropriate approach gradients.